Dota (singer): Personal and professional life

 Kehr grew up in the Berlin neighborhoods of Ruhleben, Zehlendorf und Schöneberg.
 As a child she played the saxophone and at 14 started performing in the public markets.
 Only at 21 did she begin to learn to play the guitar.
 She then went on to gain experience with street music, and because of this she was known by her artist name of Kleingeldprinzessin (Pocket-Change Princess).
-Her early work was influenced by Bossa Nova.
+Her early work was influenced by bossa nova.
 Her love of South American music came from her childhood, especially a cassette left behind by a Brazilian babysitter: Elis & Tom (Elis Regina and Tom Jobim, 1974).

+in 2003, Dota Kehr Wants Join to Jan Rohrbach.

 Kehr studied medicine in Berlin and graduated in 2010, but went on to live and record music in Brazil and Ecuador.

-The 2010 album Bis auf den Grund (Down to the Bottom) starts to show strong influence from Folk Rock music and elements of jazz.
+The 2010 album Bis auf den Grund (Down to the Bottom) starts to show strong influence from folk rock music and elements of jazz.

 Kehr has two children, born in 2011 and 2013.